dijital20/pytexas2024-plugins/docs/5_the_plugins.md

 ```

 This function makes use of the `reader` from the `csv` module.
 It counts rows by counting the number of list elements,
-and counts columns by the max of the number of elements in each element (this is so that, if a csv has irregular).
+and counts columns by the max of the number of elements in each element (this is so that, if a csv has irregular
+columns, it does not break the plugin).